 Windows tablets were once clunky and cumbersome devices, but a new generation of slender designs combined with the power of Windows 10 has delivered the perfect devices to slip in your travel bag when you need to get things done on the road.
 Lightweight designs, powerful mobile processors and all-day battery life ensure they can meet your needs when you’re away from the office.

 The icing on the cake is that you’re no longer forced to choose between a notebook and tablet, as hybrid devices can easily switch modes to suit the task at hand.
-This way, you can opt for the convenience of...
+This way, you can opt...
 Read More

 It’s easy to embrace the brave new world of smartphone payments when Square’s tiny contactless card reader allows an iPhone or iPad to accept tap n’ go payments.